Get involved

 API call descriptions

-Each API call should include the following sections:
+Each API call documentation should include:

-Introduction - General information and purpose of the API call
+Introduction - Resource overview and purpose

 Example API documentation format (MD reference)